Storage and Data Guide

 Optimizing Data and I/O Access

-Understanding Filesystem Block Size
+Understanding File System Block Size

-The Research Storage subsystem is currently based on IBM’s Spectrum Scale Filesystem (formerly known as GPFS) v5.1.
-This filesystem, like others, is formatted at a given block size, however it offers the advanced feature of sub-block allocation.
-A filesystem’s block size is the name for the smallest unit of allocation on the filesystem.
+The Research Storage sub-system currently is based on IBM’s Spectrum Scale File System (formerly known as GPFS) v5.1.
+This file system, like others, is formatted at a given block size, however it offers the advanced feature of sub-block allocation.
+A file system’s block size is the name for the smallest unit of allocation on the file system.

-The ability to have sub-block allocation on the filesystem allows the filesystem to be formatted at a given block size but have the minimum allocatable block size be much smaller.
+The ability to have sub-block allocation on the file system allows the file system to be formatted at a given block size but have the minimum allocatable block size be much smaller.
 In this way, you can get performance benefits of large block sizes, with much less efficiency loss on small files.

 Impact of I/O Size on Throughput performance